sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/1_constitution.md

 ## ध्येयम् Objective
 - Weather the coming collapse of industrial civilization (explained in background) by returning closer to nature
 - Nurture nobility, wildness without savagery
-- Retain knowledge and wonder about our universe to the extent possible.
+- Retain knowledge and wonder about our universe, Self and the Gods to the extent possible.
 - Adore nature.
 - Adore the Gods, sages and ancestors mainly via Hindu customs (adapted to the context).
 - Perpetuate general and family-specific values, skills and arts accross generations.